mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

 When phase information is available and the Rietveld/Pawley method is used the algorithm will output the lattice parameters in a table workspace.
-The values are given for the the full set of lattice parameters (three lattice constants, three angles, and volume: a, b, c, alpha, beta, gamma, volume).
+The values are given for the the full set of lattice parameters (three lattice constants, three angles, and volume in this
+sequence: a, b, c, alpha, beta, gamma, volume).
 The a,b, and c values are given in Angstrom.
 The angles are given in degrees, and the volume in Angstrom^3.

 The algorithm provides goodness-of-fit estimates in the outputs *GoF* and *Rwp* (Toby 2008).
-The Rwp is given as a percentage value.
+The *Rwp* is given as a percentage value.

 When Pawley refinement is selected as refinement method the flag for histogram scale factor refinement is disabled, as recommended in the